 - HMRC says the following, which again follows the patterns of some scammers: “When we call, we’ll ask for proof of identity and evidence of trade in the form of bank statements.”
 Providing these details over the phone to a stranger presents a clear security risk in the first instance, but demanding seemingly trivial details is another trick used by scammers to demonstrate authenticity.

-- HMRC might not inform your accountant or tax agent of the call, so you will not be able to contact them to confirm the call.
-For example, AccountingWeb has reported that HMRC had emailed taxpayers about the SEISS claim, but did not CC their accountants on the email.
+- HMRC might not inform your accountant or tax agent of the call, so you won’t be able to contact them to confirm the call.
+For example, AccountingWeb has reportedthat HMRC had emailed taxpayers about the SEISS claim, but did not copy their accountants on the email.

 - Although your accountant has more experience dealing with HMRC and therefore is better equipped to spot scam calls, as mentioned above, it’s not possible to ask HMRC to speak to them on your behalf.
 HMRC wants to speak to you directly.